petergridge/Irrigation-V5/README.md

 ## INSTALLATION

 ### HACS installation
-Will be available on HACS soon but you can add it as a custom repository.
+* Adding the repository using HACS is the simplest approach

 ### Important
-* Make sure that all of the objects you reference i.e. switch etc are defined or you will get errors when the irrigationprogram is triggered.
+* Make sure that all of the objects you reference i.e. switches, sensors etc are defined or you will get errors when the irrigationprogram is triggered.
 Check the log for errors.

 ### Config Flow
 * Define the program using the UI.
 From Setting, Devices & Services choose 'ADD INTEGRATION'.
 Search for Irrigation Controller Component.